 If your child is very active in sports, one advantage of an insulin pump over multiple daily injections is that a pump allows both you and your child to change hourly basal insulin delivery when he/she exercises to bring blood glucose closer to normal.
 If your child injects basal insulin once or twice a day with a syringe or a pen, you will be less able to respond quickly to changes in insulin needs related to athletic activity.
 In unpredictable situations, for example, if a baseball game goes into extra innings, your child will have better control over basal rates with a pump than if a basal insulin injection was given several hours earlier.
 If your child does wear a pump and is active in outdoor sports, keep in mind that heat exposure has the potential to make insulin in the pump stop working effectively.

 A recent advance in glucose monitoring is the use of continuous glucose monitors (CGM).
 In some cases, CGM is a sort of map, monitoring glucose trends every several minutes during exercise and detecting hypoglycemia afterwards.
-CGM does not replace self-monitoring of blood glucose, which still is needed to confirm the results.
-Checking blood glucose is a must whenever the child feels symptoms of either hypoglycemia or hyperglycemia.
+For some devices, CGM does not replace self-monitoring of blood glucose, which still is needed to confirm the results.
+In these cases, checking blood glucose is a must whenever the child feels symptoms of either hypoglycemia or hyperglycemia.
+(The Dexcom G6 and FreeStyle Libre do not require finger-sticks to make treatment decisions.)
 Keep in mind CGM also has a time lag between actual blood glucose and its detection, since the sensor measures glucose in the skin (not the blood).
 Talk with your child’s diabetes care team to see if this option may be helpful.